timeplus-io/proton-python-driver/example/bytewax/README.md

 start grafana

-open grafan (http://localhost:3000) in your browser and add the proton data source.
+open grafana (http://localhost:3000) in your browser and add the proton data source.

 in the explore tab, run the query below as a live query.